-Looking to the future for the organisation
+8.3 Looking to the future of the organisation

 We are excited about the enormous changes and challenges ahead in the energy sector.
 These changes will greatly affect our work as regulator, so we want to be ready for them.
 This means having the right structure, outlook, capabilities and size to respond to change in an agile way, while maintaining our focus on protecting the interests of consumers.
-We are continually reviewing and evolving our operating model and ways of working to keep pace with changes in the sector.